Skn0tt/nextjs-nestjs-integration-example/README.md

 ### 3. Get the registered request handler

-This is the hardest part - but with some StackOverflow, I found out how to do it.
+This is the hardest part - but with the help of StackOverflow, I found out how to do it.
+On `http.Server`, there's the `listeners` function.
-There's the `listeners` function, which will return you an array of registered handlers.
+It will return you an array of registered handlers.
 In our case, there's exactly one, and that's the one we're looking for!

 ```ts
 const [ requestHandler ] = server.listeners("request") as NextApiHandler[];
 ```

-So once we got the request handler, we can go back to our Next.js API route and finish integration.
+So now we've got our request handler.
+Let's get back to our Next.js API route and finish integration.

 ## Finishing touches on our catch-all route

-While this is working, you'll see an error:
+Although the method above is functioning, you'll see a warning:

-> API resolved without sending a response for /api/randomNumber, this may result in stalled requests.
+> API resolved without sending a response for /api/, this may result in stalled requests.

 That's because our catch-all handler finishes execution before the request is fully answered.
-While that warning is a false positive, we want it to be fixed nevertheless.
+In reality, all requests are answered, so that warning is a false positive, but let's fix it nevertheless.

 ```ts
 export default (request, response) => new Promise(